Here's The Rub - Getting A Regular Massage Can Bring You Back Pain Relief

-Thai massage is referred to as 'lazy yoga' by some as you are stretched and manipulated without any need for any effort on your part.
+And Thai massage is referred to as 'lazy yoga' by some as you are stretched and manipulated without the need for any effort on your part.

-The aim is to open energy lines and remove blockages by releasing the acupressure points similar to Shiatsu.
+This opens energy lines and remove blockages by releasing your acupressure points similar to Shiatsu massage techniques.

 And this can bring the following benefits:

 - It's good for management of chronic pain as it provides temporary pain relief.